 - There is no fee to apply to or attend OCS.

 - All applicants must complete an application for admission.
-Applications are available online and must be submitted to the Our Community School’s Schoolmint web page at www.ourcommunityschool.schoolmint.net.
+Applications are available online and must be completed and submitted to OCS’s Schoolmint web page at schoolmint.net.
 Applications for admission for each academic year are valid solely for that academic year.
-Any offers of admission to OCS or waitlist positions from one academic year shall not carry over to any other academic years.
+Any offers of admission to OCS or waitlist positions from one academic year shall not carry over to any other academic year.
 Any applicant who was not offered admission in one academic year, and who wishes to reapply to OCS in the future, must submit a new application for the new academic year by the posted open enrollment deadline.

-- Applications for enrollment must be submitted on the OCS Schoolmint web page with a time stamped date no later than the specified deadline date in early March of the same academic year of enrollment (e.g., March 3, 2017 for enrollment in academic year 2017-18).
-Applications must be submitted online prior to the specified deadline date.
+- Applications for enrollment via lottery must be completed and submitted on the OCS Schoolmint web page with a time/date stamp no later than the specified deadline date of the same academic year of enrollment (e.g., March 3, 2017, for enrollment in the academic year 2017-18).
 The open enrollment deadline will be posted on the Charter School’s website and also indicated on all admissions applications.
-If one is unable to access the Schoolmint webpage off campus, OCS will provide a computer with internet connection for families to access the online application.
+If a parent/guardian is unable to access the Schoolmint web page, OCS will provide the use of a computer with internet connection for families to access the online application.

-- Once an application is submitted, it becomes an entry for the lottery.
+- Once an application is completed and submitted, it becomes an entry for the lottery.
 Applicants will receive a confirmation email from Schoolmint that confirms the application has been submitted.

 - Applications submitted after the specified deadline date will not be placed in the lottery but are time-stamped and will be added to the waiting list in the chronological order received by OCS, with no admissions preference taken into account.

-- Each year, the Board of Directors, acting on recommendations from OCS Principal (or designee), will approve a plan for school growth for the upcoming academic year, which shall include the capacity per grade level, and in accordance with the charter.
+- Each year, the Board of Directors, acting on recommendations from OCS Executive Director (or designee), will approve a plan for school growth for the upcoming academic year, which shall include the capacity per grade level, and in accordance with the charter.

-- If, at the end of the open enrollment period, the Charter School receives more applications than it has capacity as determined by the Board of Directors, except for existing students of OCS, admission shall be determined by a public random drawing in accordance with Education Code Section 47605(d)(2).
+- If at the end of the open enrollment period, the Charter School receives more applications than it has the capacity as determined by the Board of Directors, except for existing students of OCS, admission shall be determined by a public random drawing in accordance with Education Code Section 47605(d)(2).

 - Lottery Date and Time: The lottery shall be held within two weeks of the application deadline.
 Public notice of the lottery will be posted at the school site and on OCS’s website, regarding the date, time, and location of the lottery.

-- Lottery Location: The lottery will be held in a predesignated room at OCS Charter School, 10045 Jumilla Avenue, Chatsworth, CA 91311.
+- Lottery Location: The lottery will be held in a predesignated room at Our Community School, 10045 Jumilla Avenue, Chatsworth, CA 91311.
 If necessary, the location of the lottery will be arranged to ensure maximum parent participation in a public space large enough to safely accommodate all interested families.